 Discussion

 A range of ecological processes may underpin changes in variability and synchrony in Fraser River sockeye salmon.
 Component variability (i.e. within CU temporal variation) may increase due to changes in local environmental conditions, such as loss of spawning habitat (REF), high levels of mortality during incubation (e.g. scouring events (REF), high water temperatures (REF)), or changes in competition and predation during juvenile freshwater stages (REF).
 Synchrony among components within metapopulations is often associated with connectivity (i.e. dispersal).
-Although Fraser River sockeye salmon likely function as a metapopulation over evolutionary time scales, dispersal is assumed to be nil from a management perspective, with each CU representing a genetically distinct population assemblage (REF).
+Although Fraser River sockeye salmon likely function as a metapopulation over evolutionary time scales, dispersal is assumed to be nil from a management perspective, with each CU representing a genetically distinct population assemblage that cannot recolonize within a reasonable timeframe such as a human lifetime (REF).
 In the absence of dispersal, synchronous dynamics may be driven by a common response to shared environmental drivers (i.e. Moran effect), competitors, or predators.
 In the case of Fraser River sockeye salmon, such mechanisms may be more likely to occur during marine residence, when populations from throughout North America migrate to the Gulf of Alaska.

 Anderson, S.C., Branch, T.A., Cooper, A.B. & Dulvy, N.K.
 (2017) Black-swan events in animal populations.
 Proceedings of the National Academy of Sciences.